vinceafuture/mRing4hci/README.md

 The main idea is using a macro lens to capture touching actions between thumb pulb and lateral side of other fingers, then map to operations of GUI control or key input. as below diagram:
 ![finger-cam-view](images/finger-cam-view.png)

 Also it use a outside scene cam to capture display in the scene and use it with thumb direction (center of cam view) to calculate cursor location.
+IMU is also used to assist in above calculations.
 ![cursor-location](images/cursor-location.png)

 ---